 Work Track members considered whether it is beneficial to distinguish between capital city names and city names and whether these should be considered distinct types of geographic names.
 From one perspective, there is a meaningful difference between capital city names and other city names and these should be treated as two separate categories when considering future use.
 From another perspective, future treatment of city names should be considered more holistically, and these should not be considered categories with distinct treatment.
 Because capital city names and other city names were discussed together at various points during the Work Track conversations, the discussions are summarized in aggregate below.
 This does not indicate that there is consensus to treat all city names as a single category.

 During discussions of capital city names and city names, several themes emerged.
 One major theme was whether law and public policy provided justification for requiring support/non objection by government authorities.
 The different perspectives on this issue are included above in section 2.5 “Law and Public Policy” and also mentioned briefly in the pros and cons below.
 Another theme was whether the context of use for a city name should determine whether support/non-objection is required.
 These points are mentioned briefly below and discussed in greater depth in section 3 “Intended Use.”
+The Work Track also considered that for capital city names, concerns regarding translation “in any language” that were discussed in relation to short-form and long-form names may also be applicable to this category.
 Different perspectives were expressed regarding future treatment of capital city names and city names in relation to intended use:

 Some felt that support/non-objection should always be required for capital city names and city names regardless of intended use.